Ahmed-Gomaa1/Stocks-Data-Pipeline-and-Dashboard/README.md

 # Stock Market Data Pipeline

 ## Overview
-This project implements an automated data pipeline that collects historical stock price data for multiple companies, processes it, and loads it into a Snowflake data warehouse.
-The pipeline is orchestrated using Apache Airflow and includes a Power BI dashboard for data visualization.
+This project implements an automated data pipeline that collects historical stock price data for multiple companies, processes it, and loads it into a Snowflake database.
+The data is then modeled in a star schema as a data warehouse.
+The pipeline is orchestrated using Apache Airflow, and a Power BI dashboard is used for data visualization.

 ## Architecture
 - **Data Collection**: Uses `yfinance` to fetch historical stock data